arialdomartini/ace-jump-mode-wiki/Home.md

 ## Where does minor mode come from ?

-  I firstly see suck kind of moving style is in a vim plugin called EasyMotion.
+  I firstly see such kind of moving style is in a vim plugin called EasyMotion.
 It really attract me a lot.
 EasyMotion provides a much simpler way to use some motions in vim.
 It takes the <number> out of <number>w or <number>f{char} by highlighting all possible choices and allowing you to press one key to jump directly to the target.
 So I decide to write one for Emacs.

 So I must thank to :